 The Field Group often has opportunities available for students interested in gaining field industrial hygiene experience.
-Below is a listing of the opportunities currently available in a number of areas:
+Please contact Dr. Marty Cohen if you are interested in joining us during a consultation.
+Below are examples of current opportunities:

 - Material Handling